 • Watch out for: The weekend parties – digital nomads work hard and play harder.

-• Insider tip: Seriously consider if you actually need to join a co-working space.
+• Insider tip: Seriously consider if you actually need to join a co-working space as opposed to coming to Tribal which just requires minimum food purchases.
 Most charge a lot of money for membership and are so busy with people that they are distracting.

 15. Take part in “Tacos and Tattoos” at Deus Ex Machina